-The southernmost portion of the historic C&O Canal is a step closer to realizing its former glory in D.C.
-On Thursday, big wooden gates that eventually will manage water flow between locks 3 and 4 in Georgetown were added.
-See photos and video.
+WASHINGTON — The southernmost portion of the historic C&O Canal is a step closer to realizing its former glory in D.C.

 On Thursday, big wooden gates that eventually will manage water flow between locks 3 and 4 in Georgetown were added.
 Restoration of the nearly 190-year-old stone-lined ditch involved it being meticulously deconstructed and reassembled.

 “Every stone that was in the lock, they were all labeled, given a number,” park ranger Brendan Wilson said.
 “Then, we went through and surveyed them, determined which stones we would keep, which stones needed to be replaced.”

 Replacement stones came from the same place the original blocks were mined.
 The quarry about 40 miles away in Virginia was also used for stone to build the White House.

 The Georgetown reconstruction project is part of a larger plan.
 The National Park Service is partnering with the nonprofit Georgetown Heritage to revitalize a mile-long stretch of the C&O Canal through Georgetown.

 The targeted area is between the canal’s mile marker zero, which is where Rock Creek meets the Potomac River near Thompson’s Boat House.
 It stretches along the canal to the remains of the Potomac aqueduct, just north of Key Bridge.

 The idea for the multiyear plan is to create pockets of places for different activities, such as sitting quietly in a natural area to watch a nesting great blue heron.